ego-lay-atman-bay/blender-extension-builder/README.md

 bbext --all-wheels
 ```

-However it can take up to 10 minutes to download (depending on how many dependencies it has to download), so this should only be used for distribution.
+However it may take a while to download all the wheels, so this should only be used for distribution.

 This can be used in conjunction with `--split-platforms` to generate builds for each platform.